2021 Mid-American Conference football season

 The 2021 Mid-American Conference football season was the 76th season for the Mid-American Conference (MAC), as part of the 2021 NCAA Division I FBS football season.

 The provisional schedule was released on February 26, 2021.
 The season was scheduled to begin September 2, 2021, and ended with the MAC Football Championship Game on December 4, 2021.

-Previous season

-The 2020 Mid-American Conference football season saw a delayed start and shortened season due to the COVID-19 pandemic, with only 6 regular season games.
-The Buffalo Bulls won the East Division, while the Ball State Cardinals won the West Division.
-In the 2020 MAC Championship Game, the Cardinals defeated the Bulls 38–28.
-The Cardinals would go on to the Arizona Bowl, where they defeated the San Jose State Spartans 34–13.

 Preseason

 Preseason Media Poll

 The Preseason Media Poll was announced on July 20.
 Kent State was voted the favorite to win the East Division, while Ball State was voted as favorite for the West Division.
 Ball State was also the favorite to win the conference championship game.

 Preseason awards

 The following list contains MAC players included on watch lists for national awards.

 Head Coaches

 Lance Leipold, who had been head coach of Buffalo since 2015, left the MAC to take the head coach position with the Kansas Jayhawks of the Big 12 Conference.
 Leipold was replaced by interim head coach Rob Ianello during the school's search for a new permanent coach.
 However, Ianello and several other Buffalo assistant coaches were tabbed to join Leipold at Kansas, leaving a temporary vacancy at the team's head coaching position.
 Michigan co-defensive coordinator Maurice Linguist was later hired as Buffalo's new permanent coach.

 On July 14, Frank Solich announced his retirement from the head coach position at Ohio after 16 seasons with the school.
 Tim Albin was promoted to head coach to fill Solich's vacancy.